 Creating a compassionate, empathetic environment helps your learners to connect with you.
 They will be free to display their creativity and be open to new risks and challenges.

-Also, an accepting environment will give them the confidence to make mistakes and learn from them.
+Also, an accepting environment will give them the confidence to make and learn from mistakes.

 Advocate for Your Students